GramBezEndu/GasStationTracker/README.md

 List of supported game versions can be found [here](https://github.com/GramBezEndu/GasStationSimulatorCheatTable/blob/main/README.md).

+# Example database:
+Example database [file](Data.json).
+Should be placed in the same directory as executable.

 ## Application icon:
 <div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>